CliMA/ClimaUtilities.jl/docs/src/datastructures.md

 lead its size to grow larger thant the maximum allowed, the element that was accessed the least recently is deleted first.

+!!! note

-> Note: all the methods supported by dictionaries are currently implemented.
+    All the methods supported by dictionaries are currently implemented.
     If you need one that is not implemented, please open an issue or a pull request.

 ### Example
 In many ways, `LRUCache`s behave like Julia dictionaries.
 To use one, we